eddiepullen/devops_challenge/README.md

 - EC2 instance for the load balancer running Nginx as a reverse proxy
 - EC2 instance for the database that runs PostgreSQL
 - EC2 instance for the Ansible control node
-- EC2 instance for the microservice that hosts the frontned and backened
+- EC2 instance for the microservice that hosts the frontend and backend

-## How this deployment works
+## How the deployment works

-- The repository contains as validator-frontned and a validator-backened which each have their own Dockerfile
+- The repository contains as validator-fronted and a validator-backend which each have their own Dockerfile
 - The images are build and pushed to AWS ECR using the GitHub action
-- Terraform is then triggered to initialize, validate, plan and apaply the infrastrucutre
+- Terraform is then triggered to initialize, validate, plan and apply the infrastructure
 - During the Terraform run it calls on Ansible to bootstrap the Ansible control node
 - During the Terraform run it also connects to the Ansible control node and configures the rest of the EC2 instances

-## Requirments to deploy this from your local machine
+## Requirements to deploy this from your local machine

 - You will need to have an AWS Account and generate an access key
   - AWS_ACCESS_KEY_ID